-Terms Definitions ultimately ascertainable beneficiary, trusts may have no defined existing beneficiaries but only objects of a power until some person becomes entitled as beneficiary to income or capital on the expiry of a defined period, known as the accumulation period.
-This period is normally coextensive with the trust perpetuity period which is usually referred to in the trust deed as the trust period.
+Definitions Terms period, known as the accumulation period, or following exercise of trustee discretion in the case of a discretionary trust.
+The accumulation period is normally co-extensive with the trust perpetuity period which is usually referred to in the trust deed as the trust period.
 In the context of life insurance or another investment linked insurance policy, a beneficiary is the natural or legal person, or a legal arrangement, or category of persons, who will be paid the policy proceeds when/if an insured event occurs, which is covered by the policy.
-Please also refer to the Interpretive Notes to Recommendations 10 and 16.
-Beneficiary Financial Institution Please refer to the IN to Recommendation 16.
-Competent authorities Competent authorities refers to all public authorities 52 with designated responsibilities for combating money laundering and/or terrorist financing.
-In particular, this includes the FIU; the authorities that have the function of investigating and/or prosecuting money laundering, associated predicate offences and terrorist financing, and seizing/freezing and confiscating criminal assets; authorities receiving reports on cross-border transportation of currency & BNIs; and authorities that have AML/CFT supervisory or monitoring responsibilities aimed at ensuring compliance by financial institutions and DNFBPs with AML/CFT requirements.
+Please also refer to the Interpretive Notes to Recommendation 16.
+Beneficiary Please refer to the IN to Recommendation 16.
+Financial Institution Competent authorities refers to all public authorities85 with designated Competent responsibilities for combating money laundering and/or terrorist financing.
+In authorities particular, this includes the FIU; the authorities that have the function of investigating and/or prosecuting money laundering, associated predicate offences and terrorist financing, and seizing/freezing and confiscating criminal assets; authorities receiving reports on cross-border transportation of currency & BNIs; and authorities that have AML/CFT supervisory or monitoring responsibilities aimed at ensuring compliance by financial institutions and DNFBPs with AML/CFT requirements.
 SRBs are not to be regarded as a competent authorities.
-Confiscation The term confiscation , which includes forfeiture where applicable, means the permanent deprivation of funds or other assets by order of a competent authority or a court.
-Confiscation or forfeiture takes place through a judicial or administrative procedure that transfers the ownership of specified funds or other assets to be transferred to the State.
-In this case, the person(s) or entity(ies) that held an interest in the specified funds or other assets at the time of the confiscation or forfeiture loses all rights, in principle, to the confiscated or forfeited funds or other assets.
-Confiscation or forfeiture orders are usually linked to a criminal conviction or a court decision whereby the confiscated or forfeited property is determined to have been derived from or intended for use in a violation of the law.
-Core Principles Core Principles refers to the Core Principles for Effective Banking Supervision -
+Confiscation The term confiscation, which includes forfeiture where applicable, means the permanent deprivation of property by order of a competent authority or a court.
+Confiscation or forfeiture takes place through a judicial or administrative procedure that generally transfers the ownership of specified property to the State.
+In this case, the natural or legal person(s) that held an interest in the specified property at the time of the confiscation or forfeiture loses all rights, in principle, to the confiscated or forfeited property.
+Confiscation also includes deprivation through an order for corresponding value, where receipts from the sale of property rather than title are transferred to the State.
+Core Principles refers to the Core Principles for Effective Banking Supervision Core Principles issued by the Basel Committee on Banking Supervision, the Objectives and Principles for Securities Regulation issued by the International Organization of Securities Commissions, and the Insurance Supervisory Principles issued by the International Association of Insurance Supervisors.